Do you remember a time before caller ID?

 |Product||Model||Video Resolution||Field of View||Price|

 |Ring Video Doorbell 2||1080p Full HD||250°|

 All of the smart doorbells on this list are great.
 However, when getting down to it, our favorite of the list was the Ring Video Doorbell Pro.
 This doorbell gives you just about everything you might want, including 1080 HD video, two-way audio, an excellent app that works on both Android and iOS devices, plus it connects with Amazon’s Alexa.

-It is at the higher price point of the smart doorbells, but we believe the price is worth it for the features you’re getting.
 Some of the other features we like regarding the Ring Video Doorbell Pro include: